AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 4 - Reinforcement Learning/README.md

 The assignment will be set up in Google Colab.

 ## 3. Training and Evaluation
-Train a DDPG agent with various hyperparameters.
-Try with different neural network architectures, change the number of hidden layers and hidden units, try different learning rates, batch sizes etc. Read more here about DDPG and hyperparameters https://skrl.readthedocs.io/en/latest/modules/skrl.agents.ddpg.html
+Train a DQN agent with various hyperparameters.
+Try with different neural network architectures, change the number of hidden layers and hidden units, try different learning rates, batch sizes etc. Read more here about DQN and hyperparameters https://skrl.readthedocs.io/en/latest/modules/skrl.agents.dqn.html

 ## 4. Data Visualization
 The training can be followed in Tensorboard where the reward from each timestep/episode is plotted and can easily be compared to previous training runs.